Ceasar/Encyclopedia/src/Language.rst

 Not all systems possess total feedback:

+:Example:
-Example: stickleback courtship (The male stickleback does not see the color of his own eye and belly that are crucial in stimulating the female)
+    stickleback courtship (The male stickleback does not see the color of his own eye and belly that are crucial in stimulating the female)

+:Importance:
-Importance: Enables the so-called internalization of communicative behavior that constitutes a major position of thinking.
+    Enables the so-called internalization of communicative behavior that constitutes a major position of thinking.

 Specialization
 --------------------------------------------------------------------------------